SexyRocketMan/UmaViewer-PMX-Export-Patch/README.md

 Mainly, the exported model are using 2-byte vertex indices, which isn't an issue - until you hit the 65535 vertex limit
 To my knowledge, no props or umas pass this threshold - but some scenes do, and as a result you get unusable mess of faces which can't be fixed post-export
 So this fork is meant to fix the aforementioned bug, and some other issues (like material export not working)
 I'm not sure i'll be able to maintain it, keep this in mind

+# Changes from the og repo
+**Done:**
+- Fixed materials for all exported scenes
+- Fixed broken geometry for exported scenes with 65k+ faces

+**To-do (maybe):**
+- Add proper vmd recording and export for mini-umas
+- Export vmd with english bone names?
+Uma models are exported so; won't have to use a custom translation dictionary if done

-Original readme follows:
+#Original readme follows:
 Unity application that makes it easy to view assets from Uma Musume: Pretty Derby.

 | Version   | Supported |